-NASD has been concerned that the disclosures provided in fairness opinions may not sufficiently inform investor-shareholders about the potential conflicts of interest that exist between the firm rendering the fairness opinion and the issuer.
+NASD has been concerned that the disclosures provided in fairness opinions may not sufficiently inform public shareholders about the potential conflicts of interest that exist between the firm rendering the fairness opinion and the issuer.
 Among these conflicts are fees that the firm rendering the fairness opinion will receive upon the successful completion of the transaction (either from advisory fees or fees for the fairness opinion itself), as well as other material relationships between the firm and the issuer (including, but not limited to, serving as an underwriter, lender, market maker, asset manager, or providing research coverage).

-Under the SEC's proxy rules, which apply to issuers, certain disclosures about potential conflicts of interest are provided to investor-shareholders.
+Under the SEC's proxy rules, which apply to issuers, certain disclosures about potential conflicts of interest are provided to public shareholders.
 NASD believes that complementary rules for disclosure aimed at broker-dealers rendering fairness opinions would be beneficial.
 In addition, NASD believes that broker-dealers should develop greater specificity in their written supervisory procedures to guard against conflicts of interest in rendering fairness opinions.
 To that end, NASD is proposing to identify specific procedures that must be addressed by each firm that renders a fairness opinion.

-Paragraph (a)(1) of the proposed rule change sets forth the requirement for a member to disclose in any fairness opinion, that will be included in a proxy statement, whether it has acted as a financial advisor to any transaction that is the subject of the fairness opinion, and, if applicable, that it will receive compensation for: (A) rendering the fairness opinion that is contingent upon the successful completion of the transaction, (B) serving as an advisor that is contingent upon the successful completion of the transaction.
-Paragraph (a)(2) would require disclosure of any other payment or compensation contingent upon the successful completion of the transaction.
-Paragraph (a)(3) would require disclosure of any material relationship that existed during the past two years or is mutually understood to be contemplated, and any compensation received or to be received as a result of the relationship between the member and the companies that are involved in the transaction that is the subject of the fairness opinion.
-Paragraph (a)(4) would require disclosure of the information that formed a substantial basis for the fairness opinion that was supplied to the member by the company requesting the opinion concerning the companies involved in the transaction and whether any such information has been independently verified by the member.
-Finally, paragraph (a)(5) would require disclosure of whether the fairness opinion was approved or issued by a fairness committee that followed procedures under this Rule designed to provide a balanced review of the transaction.
+Paragraph (a)(1) of the proposed rule change sets forth the requirement for a member to disclose in any fairness opinion that may be provided, or described, or otherwise referenced to public shareholders, whether it has acted as a financial advisor to any transaction that is the subject of the fairness opinion, and, if applicable, that it will receive compensation for: (A) rendering the fairness opinion that is contingent upon the successful completion of the transaction, or (B) serving as an advisor that is contingent upon the successful completion of the transaction.
+Paragraph (a)(2) would require disclosure of whether such member will receive any other payment or compensation contingent upon the successful completion of the transaction.
+Paragraph (a)(3) would require disclosure of whether there is any material relationship that existed during the past two years or is mutually understood to be contemplated, in which any compensation was received or is intended to be received as a result of the relationship between the member and the companies that are involved in the transaction that is the subject of the fairness opinion.